XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 The viewport is the user's visible area of a web page.
 The viewport varies with the device, and will be smaller on a mobile phone than on a computer screen.
 Before tablets and mobile phones, web pages were designed only for computer screens, and it was common for web pages to have a static design and a fixed size.
 Then, when we started surfing the internet using tablets and mobile phones, fixed size web pages were too large to fit the viewport.
-To fix this, browsers on those devices scaled down the entire web page to fit the screen.
+Initially, browsers on those devices scaled down the entire web page to fit the screen.
-This was not perfect!!
-But a quick fix.
-HTML5 introduced a method to let web designers take control over the viewport, through the `<meta>` tag.
+This was a quick fix that had lots of drawbacks.
+As a response to this problem, HTML5 introduced a method to let web designers take control over the viewport, through the `<meta>` tag.

-With html2pdf, you can specify the kind of viewport your original file was designed for.
+With html2pdf, you can specify the kind of viewport your original file was designed for, when it isn't specified by a `<meta>` element.
+// TODO: which one overrides the other ?

 ### tagWorkerFactory